Attic Insulation: Older Insulation May Be A Fire Hazard Or A Health Concern

-In attic areas the people who move insulation out of their way so they can run phone or internet cable, or the electrician putting in canned lighting, don’t ever think it’s their job to put the insulation back in place when their done.
+In attic areas, the people who move insulation out of their way so they can run phone or internet cable, or the electrician putting in canned lighting, don’t ever think it’s their job to put the insulation back in place when they are done.
 They seem to think that’s someone else’s job.

 If the insulation was not secured in place properly when it was first installed, then it will slowly fall out of place.